Dubey411/AgroConnect/README.md

 # AgroConnect

 ## 🌱 Overview
 **AgroConnect** is a smart and innovative platform designed to bridge the gap between farmers, suppliers, and buyers.
-Built using **React, Node.js, and SQL**, this system enhances agricultural trade, resource management, and knowledge sharing.
+Built using **React, Node.js, and MongoDB**, this system enhances agricultural trade, resource management, and knowledge sharing.

 ## 🎯 Features
 ### 🔹 Farmer Management